vlazzarini/opcode_compiler/README.md

 ------------------

 Calling the module entry point after compilation is optional.
-If no entry point, or an empty string is given, nothing is called.
-In this case, we can use the module compiler to provide general-purpose code to use at i- or perf-time.
+If no entry point, or an empty string is given, no code is executed.
+In this case, we can use the module compiler to provide general-purpose code to be called at i- or perf-time.

 A C function with the signature